awesome-astra/docs/docs/pages/astra/astra-cli.md

 ### 3. Resume database

-In the free tier, after 23H of inactivity your database will be hibernated.
+In the free tier, after 23H of inactivity, your database will be hibernated.
 To wake up the db, you can use the `resume` command.

 **✅ 2a - Resuming**